robertwgehl/robertwgehl.github.io/_posts/2023-03-03-AOIR social.md

 Oh, and we have to finalize our Code of Conduct (both for the Mastodon instance and for the organization as a whole).

-And I want to investigate signing the [Mastodon Server Covenant].
+And I want to investigate signing the [Mastodon Server Covenant](https://joinmastodon.org/covenant).
 (I want this to be a respectable part of the fediverse, after all).

 There's probably more that I'm not thinking about, but in any case... it's happening, people!